balramshah01/Nepal-Stock-Market-NEPSE-Advance-SQL-Project/README.md

+*This CC BY-NC license applies to the project documentation (PPT/report).
+*Use for learning/research allowed; commercial use not allowed.
+*Code is MIT licensed.

 ## NEPSE Portfolio System (NepaliTradeHub)

 A FinTech-inspired SQL database project simulating real-world Nepal Stock Exchange (NEPSE) trading workflows.
 Built for learning and demonstrating relational database design, normalization, and complex SQL queries.